ZoneMinder/zmeventnotification/docs/guides/breaking.rst

 Version 6.0.6 onwards
 ~~~~~~~~~~~~~~~~~~~~~~
+- You can now string togther multiple models in arbitrary fashion to suit your needs.
+  Read `this article <https://medium.com/zmninja/multi-frame-and-multi-model-analysis-533fa1d2799a>`__ for more details.
+  There is a new entry in ``objectconfig.ini`` called ``ml_sequence`` that you can use to
+  create your own sequence.
+Note that if ``ml_sequence`` is present, it will override any/all
+  parameters in the ``[object]``, ``[face]`` and ``[alpr]`` sections.
+  See `here <https://pyzm.readthedocs.io/en/latest/source/pyzm.html#detectsequence>`__ for details (look at options attribute).

 - The ``hog`` model has been removed.
 Note this refers to the ``hog`` person detection
   model, not the hog detection of a face.
 That still exists.
 With Yolo, TinyYolo, coral
   there was no need to support this very low performance model anymore.

-- You can now string togther multiple models in arbitrary fashion to suit your needs.
-  There is a new entry in ``objectconfig.ini`` called ``ml_sequence`` that you can use to
-  create your own sequence.
-Note that if ``ml_sequence`` is present, it will override any/all
-  parameters in the ``[object]``, ``[face]`` and ``[alpr]`` sections.
-  See `here <https://pyzm.readthedocs.io/en/latest/source/pyzm.html#detectsequence>`__ for details (look at options attribute).

 - You can now also specify arbitrary frames for analysis.
 See See `here <https://pyzm.readthedocs.io/en/latest/source/pyzm.html#pyzm.ml.detect_sequence.DetectSequence.detect_stream>`__ for details (look at options attribute).

 - To enable the new ``*_sequence`` attributes mentioned above, make ``use_sequence=yes`` in ``objectconfig.ini``